CesarCortez/InterviewQuestions/NodeJs/nodeQ.md

 **Buffer** class is a global class and can be accessed in application without importing buffer module.
 A Buffer is a kind of an array of integers and corresponds to a raw memory allocation outside the V8 heap.
 A Buffer cannot be resized.

 **Source:** _tutorialspoint.com_

+### Q27.1: What are buffer objects in nodejs? ☆☆☆<a id="27.1"></a>

+In Node.js, Buffer objects are used to represent binary data in the form of a sequence of bytes.
+Many Node.js APIs, for example streams and file system operations, support Buffers, as interactions with the operating system or other processes generally always happen in terms of binary data
 ### Q28: What is difference between synchronous and asynchronous method of fs module? ☆☆☆<a id="28"></a>

 **Answer:**